-Tesla Fremont Factory - 45500 Fremont Boulevard, Fremont, CA 94538 This Proxy is Solicited on Behalf of the Board of Directors for the Annual Meeting - October 7, 2021 at 2:30 p.m.
-PDT
+This Proxy is Solicited on Behalf of the Board of Directors for the Annual Meeting - August 4, 2022 at 4:30 PM CT

-Elon Musk and Zachary Kirkhorn, or any of them, each with the power of substitution, are hereby authorized to represent as proxies and vote with respect to the proposals set forth on the reverse side and in the discretion of such proxies on all other matters that may be properly presented for action all shares of stock of Tesla, Inc. the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held at 2:30 p.m.
-Pacific Time on October 7, 2021, or any postponement, adjournment or continuation thereof, and instructs said proxies to vote as specified on the reverse side.
+Elon Musk and Zachary Kirkhorn, or any of them, each with the power of substitution, are hereby authorized to represent as proxies and vote with respect to the proposals set forth on the reverse side and in the discretion of such proxies on all other matters that may be properly presented for action all shares of stock of Tesla, Inc. the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held virtually via the Internet at www.meetnow.global/MJKP2QF and in person for a limited number of stockholders at 4:30pm CT on August 4, 2022, or any postponement, adjournment or continuation thereof, and instructs said proxies to vote as specified on the reverse side.

 Shares represented by this proxy will be voted as directed by the stockholder.
-If no such directions are indicated, the Proxies will have the authority to vote FOR all nominees in Proposal 1, FOR Proposal 2, Proposal 3 will be UNCAST, FOR Proposal 4, and AGAINST Proposals 5, 6, 7, 8 and 9.
+If no such directions are indicated, the Proxies will have the authority to vote FOR all nominees in Proposal 1, FOR Proposals 2,3,4 and 5, and AGAINST Proposals 6,7,8,9,10,11,12 and 13.

-In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the annual meeting.
+In their discretion, the Provies are authorized to vote upon such other husiness as may properly come before the appual meeting ili tileli discretion, tile Froxies are authorized to vote upon s uch other business as may properly come before the am iuai ilieetiliy.
 (Items to be voted appear on reverse side.)

-C Non-Voting Items

-Change of Address - Please print new address below.

-Comments - Please print your comments below
+B Authorized Signatures - This section must be com pleted for your vote to be counted. - Date and Sig n Below Please sign exactly as name(s) appears hereon.
+Joint owners should ea Date (mm/dd/yyyy) - Please print date below. ach sign.
+When signing as attorney, executor, administrator, corpo Signature 1 - Please keep signature within the box. rate officer, trustee, guardian, or custodian, please give full title.
+Signature 2 - Please keep signature within the box. / / C Non-Voting Items Change of Address - Please print new address below.
+Comments - Please print your comments below.
 Meeting Attendance Mark box to the right if you plan to attend the Annual Meeting.